wxwilcke/mmlkg/README.md

-# End-to-End Multimodal Machine Learning on Knowledge Graphs
+# End-to-End MultiModal Machine Learning on Knowledge Graphs (MMLKG)

 This packages provides multimodal node classification and link prediction for RDF knowledge graphs, by feeding literal nodes to modality-specific neural encoders, of which the resulting embeddings are used as input for a neural network (node classification) or translation model (link prediction).
 By default, the network is a simple two-layer MLP, whereas the translation model consists of DistMult plus LiteralE.